|

 Clutch inhibitor switch replacement

-handlebar clutch inhibitor switch (part 44-022) with one that is not a direct replacement i.e. clip fitting different in clutch lever
+handlebar clutch inhibitor switch (part 44-022) that is not a direct replacement

-perch and the bullet connectors need cutting and soldering to the existing
+in that the bullet connectors need cutting off and the wires soldered to the existing

 Hasse Prefect says: The TTR has a sidestand switch, a neutral